chris-armstrong/gnustep-chef-bootstrap/README.md

 ## Usage (Vagrant+Chef)

-1. Install Vagrant on your workstation
+1. Install Vagrant on your host workstation
-2. Install VirtualBox on your workstation
+2. Install VirtualBox on your host workstation
 3. At the command line, execute:

         ```
         cd gnustep-chef-bootstrap/ubuntu/14.04/x86_64
         vagrant up
         ```

-    The `vagrant up` command will download a template VM from the Vagrant Atlas repository, then start it up, install chef and begin the provisioning with the cookbooks/gnustep-dev chef cookbook.
+    The `vagrant up` command will download a template VM from the Vagrant Atlas repository, then start it up, install chef, and then begin the provisioning with the cookbooks/gnustep-dev chef cookbook.
 It also creates a 'dev' user for performing development with.

 4. The Vagrantfile is configured to show the VirtualBox VM window (by default it is hidden).
 You can switch to a virtual terminal and login as the 'dev' user ( be warned that *this user has nopasswd sudo access*)

-   * Username: dev
+   Username: dev
-   * Password: stepper1
+   Password: stepper1

 5. The VM installs X Windows and a window manager (Window Maker).
 If you reboot the VM (or run "sudo service xdm start"), you can login using XDM instead of at a virtual terminal.
 6. If you ever need to SSH to the VM to perform admin, you can run the following command to SSH in.

         ```
         vagrant ssh
         ```